 The other day I put two ferrets into a rabbit hole but both backed away from it with their backs hunched and fur flared out.
 What causes that sort of reaction?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Ferrets

 EDWARD COOK